nathanael-thms/php-deploykit/README.md

 php-deploykit is a project currently in development that allows deployment of PHP apps in two ways: [classical](#classical-deployment) and [symlink](#symlink-deployment) (recommended) on Linux servers.

+> [!WARNING]
+> Use in production environments at your own risk, but it is **not yet recommended**.
+Breaking changes may occur before the v1.0.0 release.

 ## Table of contents

 - [Installation](#installation)